Thomsch/tellina_user_experiment/experiment_design_doc.md

 ## Overview

+### Experiment Infrastructure

 The experiment infrastructure consists of several components:
 - Server side: The server's main purpose is to collect and store data from all experiments.
 This includes information about users, issued commands, time spent on tasks, browsing history, etc.
   - The server will only handle POST requests from clients, convert the request into CSV format and append them to a single log file.
-- Client side: the client side consists of the following components
+- Client side: this contains
+  - Information about the experiment, requirements for the client side infrastructure (which terminal they should use, what system they should be on, etc.), and instruction on how to set up the client side infrastructure and begin the experiment.
-  - Initial configuration script that sources infrastructure scripts to setup the modified bash interface for the user to interact with, which is described below.
+  - Initial configuration script that sources infrastructure code to setup the experiment and begin it.
-  - A slightly modified bash interface for the user to interact with.
-    Modifications include (see [Client Side](#client-side) for more details):
+    - This will also change the user's current directory to be where they will be performing tasks.
+  - Infrastructure code: this code will add the following functionality to the Bash shell it was sourced in:
-    - Logs the command entered by the user before executing that command.
+    - Logs any command entered before executing that command.
-    - After user command execution, verifies that the command entered by the user produces the correct output (both in the state of the file system and in standard output).
+    - After command execution, verifies that the command produces the correct output (both in the state of the file system and in standard output).
       - Displays a diff if the actual and expected outputs do not match (one for the file system state, one for the standard out).
+    - Adds meta-commands and meta-functions:
-    - Helpful user functions: `reset`, `abandon`, etc. to allow the user to work with the tasks more smoothly.
+      - Helpful user commands: `reset`, `abandon`, etc. to allow the user to work with the tasks more smoothly.
-    - Infrastructure functions: bash functions that set up, administer, and manage the experiment as well as communicate with the server.
+      - Infrastructure bash functions that manage the experiment as well as communicate with the server.
-      - Example functions include: moving on to the next task, determining task order, logging, extracting the directory for the user to perform tasks on, etc.
+        - Example functions include: move to next task, determine task order, send log, extract the directory for the user to perform tasks on, etc.
+      - (see [Client Side](#client-side) for more details).
-  - The directory with which the user will perform tasks on.
+  - The directory in which the user will perform tasks in.
-    - A "pure" version of this directory will be kept in a tarball, which will be extracted at the beginning of the experiment, a new task, or when the user issues a reset command.
 - Analysis of experimental data: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
 - Tasks: